Ksdsk/ShipMacAPI/README.md

 ## Acknowledgments

 * Thanks to my team for supporting me when I look like a sleepless panda typing away at work
-* Thanks to my COOP workplace for being cool and letting me work on this project

 <p align="right">(<a href="#top">back to top</a>)</p>